-&lt;sup>19 http://www.who.int/antimicrobial-resistance/interagency-coordination-group/en/ or the dispersal of biofilm structures, or those that are aimed at enhancing the clearing capacity of the host, including vaccination, immunomodulation and innovative delivery solutions.
+Research into antimicrobial therapeutics should include the development of novel drugs that aim to affect the infection cycle, not solely on the potential to kill or reduce the growth of bacteria and fungi.
+Studies of alternative strategies, such as those that target virulence mechanisms should also be pursued, including the inhibition of adherence to host cells or the dispersal of biofilm structures, or those that are aimed at enhancing the clearing capacity of the host, including vaccination, immunomodulation and innovative delivery solutions.
 Therapeutic use should be linked to personalised medicine, where accurate and rapid diagnostic tests directly connect with effective therapy.
-Systems biology can shed light on mechanisms of action, identify targets for rational clinically useful combination chemotherapy to suppress or minimise resistance, drive drug repurposing, and provide a framework for the discovery and development of novel antibacterial interventions and therapeutics.
-Research into innovative combinations of compounds (multiple antibiotics used simultaneously, or antibiotics combined with other anti-infectives) also hold great promise, as does the development of compounds that may inhibit the emergence and transfer of antibiotic resistance.
+Systems biology can shed light on mechanisms of action, identify targets for rational clinically useful combination chemotherapy to suppress or minimise resistance, drive drug repurposing, and provide a framework for the discovery and development of novel antimicrobial interventions and therapeutics.
+Research into innovative combinations of compounds (multiple antimicrobials used simultaneously, or antimicrobials combined with other anti-infective agents) also hold great promise, as does the development of compounds that may inhibit the emergence and transfer of antimicrobial resistance.